 In any case, gifts for your marijuana-using friends and self are abundant, creative, and, often, beautiful.

-Our visits this fall to cannabis trade shows hosted by NECANN in Boston and Portland introduced us to many highly technical growers and processors, and also to many artistic people who are creating works of art around cannabis and marijuana paraphernalia.
+Our visits to cannabis trade shows hosted by NECANN in Boston, MA and Portland, ME introduced us to many highly technical growers and processors, and also to many artistic people who are creating works of art around cannabis and marijuana paraphernalia.

 (Elichaa reworked some of the raw wood into ordinary service trays, with a laser-drawn image of a lobster, with a joint in his claw.)